sveltejs/svelte/README.md

 ### svelte.dev

-The source code for https://svelte.dev lives in the [sites](https://github.com/sveltejs/svelte/tree/master/sites/svelte.dev) folder, with all the documentation right [here](https://github.com/sveltejs/svelte/tree/master/documentation).
+The source code for https://svelte.dev is in [sites](https://github.com/sveltejs/svelte/tree/master/sites/svelte.dev) folder, with all the documentation right [here](https://github.com/sveltejs/svelte/tree/master/documentation).
 The site is built with [SvelteKit](https://kit.svelte.dev).

 ## Is svelte.dev down?